trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ## Why Use a Blockchain?

-Blockchains are a great fit for situations where multiple parties need to share data without trusting each other.
-Before we further define how a blockchain achieves this, let's first look at some history and where the need for blockchains arose.
+Blockchains are used when multiple parties, perhaps located across the world, need to share data and transfer value without trusting each other.
+The financial world describes this trust as the "counterparty risk" -- i.e., what's the risk that the other party won't hold up their end of the bargain?
+Blockchains completely remove the counterparty risk through a revolutionary system of mathematics, cryptography and peer-to-peer networking.
+Before we go into detail about how they work, let's first look at some history and how the need for blockchains arose.

 ### The First Databases